amygdala/amygdala.github.io/_posts/2017-10-22-gae_dataflow.md

 to periodically launch a Python Dataflow pipeline.
 The use of GAE Flex was necessary at the time, because we needed to install the [`gcloud` sdk](https://cloud.google.com/sdk/) in the instance container(s) in order to launch the pipelines.

-Since then, Cloud Dataflow [job templates](https://cloud.google.com/dataflow/docs/templates/overview) have come into the picture for the Python SDK.
+Since then, Cloud Dataflow [templates](https://cloud.google.com/dataflow/docs/templates/overview) have come into the picture for the Python SDK.
 Dataflow templates allow you to stage your pipelines on [Google Cloud Storage](https://cloud.google.com/storage/) and execute them from a variety of environments.
-This can have a number of benefits:
+This has a number of benefits:

 - With templates, you don't have to recompile your code every time you execute a pipeline.
 - This means that you don't need to launch your pipeline from a development environment or worry about dependencies.
 - It's much easier for non-technical users to launch pipelines using templates.
-There's a REST API; and you can use the [Google Cloud Platform Console](https://console.cloud.google.com), or launch via the `gcloud` command-line interface.
+You can launch via the [Google Cloud Platform Console](https://console.cloud.google.com), the `gcloud` command-line interface, or the REST API.

-In this post, we'll show how to use the Dataflow job template [REST API](https://cloud.google.com/dataflow/docs/reference/rest/#collection-v1b3projectslocationstemplates) to periodically launch a Dataflow pipeline from GAE.
-Because we're now simply calling an API, and no longer need to use the `gcloud` sdk to launch from App Engine, we can build a simpler [App Engine Standard](https://cloud.google.com/appengine/docs/standard/) app.
+In this post, we'll show how to use the Dataflow job template [REST API](https://cloud.google.com/dataflow/docs/reference/rest/#collection-v1b3projectslocationstemplates) to periodically launch a Dataflow templated job from GAE.
+Because we're now simply calling an API, and no longer relying on the `gcloud` sdk to launch from App Engine, we can build a simpler [App Engine Standard](https://cloud.google.com/appengine/docs/standard/) app.

 With templates, you can use